Apartment Buzzer: Your Complete Buyer’s Guide for 2026

 Alternatives to apartment buzzers

 Traditional apartment buzzers are still common, but they offer limited functionality compared to modern access control systems.
-Most buzzer systems only support basic audio communication and door release, which can create friction for residents and operational challenges for property teams.
+Most buzzer systems support only basic audio communication and door release, which can create friction for residents and pose operational challenges for property teams.

-One major drawback is buzzer bombing—when a delivery driver or visitor buzzes multiple units, hoping someone will grant access.
+One major drawback is buzzer bombing—when a delivery driver or visitor buzzes multiple units in the hope that someone will grant access.
 This can frustrate residents and create security risks, as entry may be granted without knowing who is entering the building.

 ButterflyMX provides a modern alternative to apartment buzzers by replacing in-unit hardware with a smartphone-based video intercom system.
-Residents can see and speak with visitors, grant access remotely, and manage deliveries from anywhere, while property teams gain centralized control and visibility over building entry.
+Residents can see and speak with visitors, grant remote access, and manage deliveries from anywhere, while property teams gain centralized control and visibility into building entry.

-For properties with frequent deliveries, high visitor volume, or residents who expect smart technology, upgrading from a traditional apartment buzzer to a modern video intercom offers a more secure and convenient access experience.
+For properties with frequent deliveries, high visitor volume, or residents who expect smart technology, upgrading from a traditional apartment buzzer to a modern video intercom provides a more secure, convenient access experience.

 How the ButterfluMX Video Intercom can replace apartment buzzers